iatsiuk/lodash-string-tools/README.md

 In addition to the Lodash string methods, this extension also provides a few non-standard string methods:

 - snakeCaseUpper - like snakeCase, but with uppercase letters, e.g. "fooBar" -> "FOO_BAR"
+- capitalCamelCase - like camelCase, but with the first letter capitalized, e.g. "foo bar" -> "FooBar"